Parry vs. the eight-tool security stack.

 | PR gating | Per-tool, all-or-nothing | One Check Run, net-new only by default |

-| Suppressions survive refactor | Often no | Yes, keyed to fingerprint |
+| Suppressions survive refactor | Often no | Yes, keyed to correlation |

 | Engine pinning | Up to you | Pinned by digest, updated on our cadence |